RetroPie/RetroPie-Docs/docs/Take-and-Scrape-Your-Own-Screenshots.md

 ## METHOD 2

-**First step**: [scrape your ROMs](https://github.com/RetroPie/RetroPie-Setup/wiki/scraper).
-This method was not made to start a `gamelist.xml` file from scratch.
-It creates a copy of your already filled system's `gamelist.xml` and then edit the copied version.

 ### What exactly this method do

 If you take a screenshot during a gaming session, the most recent screenshot will be the emulationstation image for this game.
 This task is done by a `runcommand-onend.sh` script.